 Spain is well known for its celebrations, festivals and Palma is no exception.
 The city celebrates the national holidays and fiestas that lay emphasis on traditions, food, and processions.
 Most of the fiestas have exhibitions, side stalls and attractions such as parades of local dancers dressed up in traditional costumes or fancy dresses.
 These fiesta days prove to be great opportunities for the family to get together, socialize and maintain the old traditions.

-The wine tasting tour includes a walk through the vineyards and cellars.
+The wine tasting tour includes a walk through the vineyards and cellars of Mallorca (or Majorca).
 It offers a closer look at the old processes and methods of wine making that are still in practice.
-In addition, the tour also offers an opportunity to taste the excellent wines such as the Callet, Manto Negro, Prensal Blanc etc. along with a few local tapas and other delicacies.
+In addition, the tour also offers an opportunity to taste excellent wines such as the Callet, Manto Negro, Prensal Blanc etc. along with a few local tapas and other delicacies.

 Palma is a heaven for scuba divers as clear waters and nearby natural underwater caves makes great diving spots.
 The waters around Palma are home to some beautiful reefs, as well as plenty of marine flora and fauna including starfish, sea urchins, and squid.
-Diving sites vary from easy to challenging diving.
+Diving sites vary from easy to challenging.
 The novices are guided by instructors as to which site to choose.
-The diving clubs and centres here provide all the necessary equipments.
+The diving clubs and centres here provide all the necessary equipment.

-Calm and crystal clear water surrounding Palma is a reason why kayaking is becoming very popular today.
+The calm and crystal clear waters surrounding Palma are the reason why kayaking has become very popular today.
 The island is rising to fame for cannoning and climbing as well.
-The adventure enthusiasts can hire the equipment kits necessary for a range of such adventurous activities.
-Qualified instructors guide provide the top class guidance to beginners.
+The adventure enthusiasts can hire the equipment and kit necessary for a range of such adventurous activities.
+Qualified instructors provide the top class guidance to beginners.

-This is a day excursion that takes about 1 hour 30 minutes to reach Soller from Palma.
-A short journey though, it takes you back in time 50 years earlier.
-The trains to Soller leave Palma, run 27 kilometres along its narrow-gauge tracks through beautiful landscapes, villages, country stations and go up into the mountains making you feel you are travelling back in time.
-The vintage carriages of the trains, mahogany panels and brass fittings in the train add up to the nostalgic feeling and leave you spellbound.
+This day excursion takes about 1 hour 30 minutes to reach Soller from Palma.
+A short journey though, it takes you back in time by 50 years.
+The train ride runs 27 kilometres along its narrow-gauge tracks through beautiful landscapes, villages, country stations, scenic mountains and down into the citrus valley where the town of Soller is situated.
+The vintage carriages of the trains, mahogany panels and brass fittings add up to a nostalgic feeling and will leave you spellbound.

 Palma has a great number of lively, friendly bars and pubs.
-Usually small in size, most of the bars and pubs are located in the area called "Paseo Maritimo".
-They cater for every class of tourist, may it be young or adult.
-Nightclubs, discos, pubs and cafes in other urban centres such as Pollença, Llucmajor, Magaluff and Alcudia all have their own style.
+Usually small, most of the bars and pubs are located in an area called "Paseo Maritimo".
+They cater for every type of tourist, may it be young or adult.
+Nightclubs, discos, pubs and cafes in other urban centres such as Pollença, Llucmajor, Magaluff and Alcudia, all have their own style.
 In addition, there are more lively and fun hangouts along the island's northern belt as well.
-Submerge yourself in Palma’s night life and your trip to the city will be an experience of a lifetime.
+Submerge yourself in Palma’s nightlife and your trip to the city will be an experience of a lifetime.